alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 ### Is the position open to applicants outside of the UK who do not currently have a UK working Visa but could obtain one?

-Yes, the positions are open to applicants outside the UK and our HR Team (HR@turing.ac.uk) will be able to offer you additional information on the process of obtaining a working Visa.
+Yes, the positions are open to applicants outside the UK and our [HR Team](https://github.com/alan-turing-institute/research-engineering-group/wiki/The-REGistry#points-of-contact) will be able to offer you additional information on the process of obtaining a working Visa.

 ### Are you accepting remote applicants?